 a.
-Turn the upper receiver upside down so that the top of the rifle is pointing toward the ground.
-Install the charging handle with the pick-up lug pointing toward you.
-(See Figure 41.)
+Place the upper receiver on a flat surface.
+Install the charging handle with the pick-up lug facing up.
+(See Figure 46.)

-b.
 Slip the charging handle guides into the cut out in the upper receiver and leave the charging handle sticking out of the rear of the upper receiver.
-(See Figure 42.)
+(See Figure 47.)

 c.
 Turn the bolt carrier upside down and, making sure the bolt is fully forward, lay the bolt carrier on the charging handle and push both the bolt carrier and the charging handle forward until the charging handle lock engages the upper receiver.
-(See Figure 43.)
-Care should be taken not to turn the upper receiver so that the bolt carrier can slide out the back of the upper receiver while the charging handle is unlocked.
+(See Figure 48.)
+Care should be taken not to turn the upper receiver so that the bolt carrier assembly can slide out the back of the upper receiver while the charging handle is unlocked.

 d.
-The bolt carrier will not fall out of the upper receiver as long as the charging handle is locked onto the upper receiver.
-(See Figure 44.)
+The bolt carrier assembly will not fall out of the upper receiver as long as the charging handle is locked onto the upper receiver.
+(See Figure 49.)